nhristova/photo-app/README.md

     - [ ] Wide screen take whole space
     - [ ] Separate styles in relevant files
     - [ ] Page refresh on routes 404
+    - [ ] Hide on top of menu style
+    - [ ] Action to close the menu when clicked outside of it
 7. Tests

 Credits: